Afnanksalal/tendertalks/README.md

 Run this in Neon Console or Drizzle Studio after the user has signed in.

+## ⚙️ Feature Toggles & Maintenance Mode

+The platform includes a powerful admin settings system accessible at `/admin/settings`:

+### Feature Toggles
+Toggle features on/off without code changes:
+- **Blog**: Enable/disable the blog section
+- **Merchandise Store**: Enable/disable the store
+- **Subscriptions**: Enable/disable subscription plans
+- **Downloads**: Enable/disable podcast downloads
+- **Newsletter**: Enable/disable newsletter signup

+When a feature is disabled:
+- Navigation links are hidden
+- Routes redirect to home page
+- API endpoints return appropriate errors

+### Maintenance Mode
+When enabled:
+- Non-admin users see a styled maintenance page
+- Admins see a warning banner but can still access the site
+- Toggle from Admin Settings → Maintenance Mode

+Settings are stored in the `site_settings` table and cached in the frontend via Zustand.

 ## 📊 Database Schema

 Key tables: